-This course helps teacher candidates prepare for the Core Academic Skills for Educators exam.
-The course focuses on basic skills in reading ,writing and math.
-Teacher candidates are required to take this course.
-This course can be waived for students who have already passed the Core Academic Skills for
+This course helps students prepare for the Pre-Professional Basic Skills Test (PPST)-which focuses on basic skills in reading, writing and math.
+Students are required to take this course prior to taking the PPST.
+This course can be waived for students who have already passed the PPST test.

-Educators.